spitfjre/ng-swagger-gen-cli/README.md

 These are the currently supported operations:

 - **compare**: Compares the local swagger descriptor with latest remote one and reports which services are out of sync.
+This is done via configuration subsets.
 - **generate**: Generates the files of the local swagger descriptor via `ng-swagger-gen`.
 - **update**: Updates the local swagger descriptor with latest remote one and generates the files of the local swagger descriptor via `ng-swagger-gen`.